AlikhanKaliyev/STRONG-TEAM-Backend-test-assignment/README.md

 All requests for sources are identical to topics(main:the same request body).But instead of 'news-topics' in endpoint, I chose to write 'news-sources'.

 ## GET, POST, PUT, DELETE methods for news
 Post request for news.
-Its request body and response:<br/>
+Its request body and response(in topics, you provide list of topics ids):<br/>
 <img src="images/img14.png"/><br/>
 <img src="images/img15.png"/><br/><br>
 Put request has the same request body and response, but another endpoint(at the end '/{id}'):<br/>